ipinfo/csharp/README.md

 This library is thread safe when using default components.

-If you decide to replace the cache implementation with your own, you must guarantee thread safety within that library in regards to cache manipulations.
+If you decide to replace the cache implementation with your own, you must guarantee thread safety within that library in regard to cache manipulations.

 ### Samples